 Once you have the systems in place to manage employees and visitors both before and once they arrive at the office, during the ongoing pandemic its best practice to monitor their time in the workplace.
 By utilising Cloudbooking’s contact tracing functionality, any individuals who have become infected can be identified, triggering an alert of where they’ve worked and who was near-by to ensure appropriate steps and sanitisation measures are actions.
 This is monitored by the low touch QR code check-in management or workspace assignment for desks and meeting rooms.

 Ensure workspace sanitisation

 Workspace hygiene and colleague health must be maintained through regular cleaning schedules and checks for all areas of the office.
 Desks and meeting rooms must be sanitised between uses to reduce the spread of potential infections to keep employees safe and give them peace of mind.
-Workspace sanitisation request can be triggered once an employee checks out of a desk or meeting room.
+Workspace sanitisation requests can be triggered once an employee checks out of a desk or meeting room.
 The facilities team can also be notified of ‘routine’ or ‘deep clean’ requirements depending on traffic in certain areas.

-The end goal for businesses must be to optimise safety, improved productivity and ultimately increase efficiency for their workplace.
-Implementing social distancing measures, cost-effective low touch booking technologies, controlling workspace availability and reducing desk and meeting room capacities will all assist in your fight against COVID-19 as you begin the return to work.
+The end goal for businesses must be to optimise safety, improved productivity, and ultimately increase efficiency for their workplace.
+Implementing social distancing measures, cost-effective low touch booking technologies, controlling workspace availability, and reducing desk and meeting room capacities will all assist in your fight against COVID-19 as you begin the return to work.